-a) If they are deemed to be valid, then a panel of 5 people will be chosen from the current ILR show division members.

-b) Whenever possible one member of the panel should be selected from the appropriate SD Committee most closely related to the grievance.
-If the grievance is in regards to alleged violation of the Judges Ethics of Code of Conduct, at least one member of the Judges Committee should serve on the panel.

-c) This panel will be supplied with the grievance, protest, and all other information given to the Governing Board.

-d) They, as an entire grievance panel, will review the same.
-In the course of their review, they will contact both the complainant and the accused and any other involved persons.
-So all members receive the same information and to avoid multiple calls to the same individuals it is encouraged that interviews with complainants and other parties be conducted by individual interviews with the summary shared with all panel members or on a conference call with the panel.

-e) The grievance panel has 15 days to complete their investigation.

-f) The grievance panel members will submit (individually) their conclusion with suggested penalty if appropriate to the ILR Operations Manager of the ILR.
-(The ILR Operations Manager IS NOT a voting member of the Governing Board and may not serve on any grievance panel).

-g) Once individual conslusions are submitted the group will attempt to reach a group recommendation.
-If they are unable to reach a group recommendation the individual conclusions will be forwarded to the Governing Board.

-h) That final recommendation of the panel will be brought back to the Governing Board by the ILR Operations Manager.

-6. Penalties if applicable will be determined by vote of the Governing Board.
-Penalties may include but are not limited to:

-- a) verbal warning,

-- b) written warning,

-- c) reduction of a judge's certification,

-- d) removal of a judge from approval list,

-- e) probation or suspension for a specified period,

-- f) expulsion from ILR-SD membership,

-- g) fine

-7. The secretary for the Governing Board will then send a letter to the accused and complainant(s) stating the ruling of the five-person committee and any penalty determined by the Governing Board; this information will also be posted on the ILR-SD website.
+- a) If they are deemed to be valid, then a panel of 5 people will be chosen from the current ILR show division members.
+The panel members will be chosen at random by ILR office staff, using a selection method chosen by the ILR-SD Governing Board.
+The panel members may choose to remain anonymous to the accused and grieved parties. - b) Whenever possible one member of the panel should be selected from the appropriate SD Committee most closely related to the grievance.
+If the grievance is in regards to alleged violation of the Judges Ethics of Code of Conduct, at least one member of the Judges Committee should serve on the panel. - c) This panel will be supplied with the grievance, protest, and all other information given to the Governing Board. - d) The grievance panel will review provided documentation.
+The complainant and the accused will be given the opportunity to provide additional context and answer any questions the panel may have.
+Other individuals with knowledge of the situation may be contacted if necessary.
+If phone interviews are required the committee should work together to avoid multiple calls to the same individuals. - e) The grievance panel has 15 days to complete their investigation, from the date the committee is fully seated and receives related documentation. - f) The grievance panel members will submit (individually) their conclusion with suggested penalty if appropriate to the ILR Operations Manager of the ILR.
+(The ILR Operations Manager IS NOT a voting member of the Governing Board and may not serve on any grievance panel). - g) Once individual conslusions are submitted the group will attempt to reach a group recommendation.
+If they are unable to reach a group recommendation the individual conclusions will be forwarded to the Governing Board. - h) That final recommendation of the panel will be brought back to the Governing Board by the ILR Operations Manager. - 6.
+Penalties if applicable will be determined by vote of the Governing Board.
+Penalties may include but are not limited to: - a) verbal warning, - b) written warning, - c) reduction of a judge's certification, - d) removal of a judge from approval list, - e) probation or suspension for a specified period, - f) expulsion from ILR-SD membership, - g) fine - 7.
+The secretary for the Governing Board will then send a letter to the accused and complainant(s) stating the ruling of the five-person committee and any penalty determined by the Governing Board; this information will also be posted on the ILR-SD website.

-C. PROCEDURE FOR APPEALING A PROTEST DECISION
+D. PROCEDURE FOR APPEALING A PROTEST DECISION